edezhic/prest/examples/todo/README.md

-Simple CRUD app with a database, partial rendering and decent styles.
+Simple CRUD app with persistent data and partial rendering.
 Every rust crate starts with the `toml` manifest:

 {Cargo.toml}